 Below are 8 Great Reasons To Avoid Facebook During Divorce:

 1. Drunk dialing is not sexy.
 Drunk posting on Facebook about why your marriage broke up is even less sexy.
 Your ex might be an asshole or a cheating bastard or insert description here, but Facebook is not the venue to advertise those fun facts.
-Want to loose credibility with friends and family?
+Want to lose credibility with friends and family?
 Share too much on Facebook.

 2. Nobody wants to hear this but I’m going to say it out loud so please listen up.
 Employers and hiring managers really do check out social media of potential applicants.
 I have been a hiring manager; I have done this myself.